PayeeProof

 SAFEThe route matches and looks operationally normal.

 BLOCKStop.
-Something is clearly wrong.
+Something is clearly wrong or too risky for release.

 TEST FIRSTThe route may be valid, but it behaves like infrastructure or an app.